process-analytics/mxgraph-road-to-DefinitelyTyped/README.md

   - closed on `2019-04-19`: build failed and author didn't manage to fix it

-# Onboarding of people having individual repository/package
+# Onboarding people who have individual repositories/packages

-The current proposal is to make all volunteers to contribute to the [hungtcs/mxgraph-type-definitions](https://github.com/hungtcs/mxgraph-type-definitions) repository, then propose a Pull Request to [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
+This current proposal is to invite all volunteers to contribute to the [hungtcs/mxgraph-type-definitions](https://github.com/hungtcs/mxgraph-type-definitions) repository, then propose a Pull Request to [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).

-If you think that [existing solutions](./existing-solutions.md) already provide a better support than the proposed repository, please submit an issue to start exchanging about it.
+If you think that there is something among the [existing solutions](./existing-solutions.md) that already provide a better support than the proposed repository, please submit an issue to start a discussion about that.

-## Way of working
+## Approach

-We try to identify people who [already developed mxGraph type definitions](./existing-solutions.md) and then contact them to know if they want to join.
-We track the contact followups bellow in this page.
+We will try to identify those people who have [already developed mxGraph type definitions](./existing-solutions.md) and contact them to see if they want to join this team effort.
+We'll track the contact followups below in this page.
-First, we contact original authors of a repository, then people who have forked it and have made some contributions (locally or in the upstream repo).
+First, we'll contact the original authors of a repository, then people who have forked it and/or have made contributions (locally or in the upstream repo).

-If you find a repository not listed in the [tracking list](#volunteers-followup) or in the [existing solutions page](./existing-solutions.md), don't hesitate to contact the owner by yourself and create a Pull Request in this repository to help us to track contacts.
+If you find a repository not listed in the [tracking list](#volunteers-followup) or in the [existing solutions page](./existing-solutions.md), please feel free to contact the owner yourself and create a Pull Request in this repository to help us to track contacts.

-If you are interested in this community effort, please submit an issue in this repository to start a discussion and describe how you want or can help.
+If you are interested in this community effort, please submit an issue in this repository to start a discussion and describe how you want to participate.
+We welcome your participation!

 ## Volunteers followup